mdsol/the_policy_machine/README.md

 A ruby implementation of the Policy Machine authorization formalism.
 You can find the NIST specification for Policy Machines [here](http://csrc.nist.gov/pm/documents/pm_report-rev-x_final.pdf).

-Note that prohibitions, obligations and multiple policy classes have not yet been implemented.
+Note that obligations have not yet been implemented, nor have all aspects of prohibitions and policy classes.
 These aspects of the Policy Machine will be included in future versions of this gem.

 # Installation